 The Master District is responsible for obtaining the water supply and wastewater treatment, as well as the regional water distribution and wastewater collection trunklines, necessary to serve the Service Area, which includes the District.
 By execution of the Master District Contract, the Master District, the District, and KC MUD 6 are obligated to pay a pro rata share, based on the certified assessed valuation of each district, of debt service on Contract Revenue Bonds issued by the Master District to finance the Master District Facilities.
 The District is obligated to pay its pro rata share of debt service on the Contract Revenue Bonds from the proceeds of the Contract Tax or from any other lawful source of District income.
-As of January 1, 2020, \$5,690,000 principal amount of Contract Revenue Bonds are outstanding.
-The Master District anticipates submitting a bond application for Contract Revenue Bonds in the second quarter of 2020.
-The District levied a Contract Tax of

-\$0.10 per \$100 of assessed valuation for the 2019 tax year.
+As of September 1, 2021, \$13,295,000 principal amount of Contract Revenue Bonds are outstanding.
+The District levied a Contract Tax of \$0.0675 per \$100 of assessed valuation for the 2021 tax year.
 The Master District is authorized, without additional voter approval, to issue Contract Revenue Bonds in an amount necessary to finance the Master District Facilities to serve the Service Area.

-As of January 1, 2020, the Master District owes approximately \$2,100,000 for reimbursable expenditures to construct the existing Master District Facilities.
+As of September 1, 2021, the Master District does not owe any outstanding reimbursable expenditures for the construction of the existing Master District Facilities.
 The District cannot represent whether any of the development planned or occurring in the area within the Service Area served by the Master District Facilities will be successful.
 A levy of a Contract Tax to substantially high levels could have an adverse impact upon future development and upon development and home sales within the Service Area, including the District, and the ability of the District to collect, and the willingness of owners of property located within the Service Area to pay, the ad valorem taxes levied by the District (including the Contract Tax).
 See "THE UTILITY SYSTEM - Master District Contract."